melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ## Overall Donation Allocation

-Most donations are designated towards general operations. $5M (77.3%) was reserved for general operations and $784K (about 11%) of donations were directed towards the SUPHS departments.
+Most donations are designated towards general operations. $5M (77.3%) was reserved for general operations and $784K (~ 11%) of donations were directed towards the SUPHS departments.

 <img width="2450" height="1590" alt="pie fund allocation (2)" src="https://github.com/user-attachments/assets/c650ed4a-0160-4005-8682-2a56a226135c" />